dtonhofer/taco-cloud-modified/texts/h2db.md

 ## Ports in use on H2 process in "remote" mode

-The following ports are in use:
+As mentioned the following ports are in use:

 - 9092: TCP for JDBC.
 Out-of-process JDBC client can connect here
 - 5435: TCP for PostgresSQL client protocol.
 You can use a PostgreSQL client to connect to the H2 database here (I think this is useful for when you want to connect with ODBC, as an ODBC-PostgresSQL bridge can be used here)